 The main objective of the network is to create a forum for the exchange of information and good practice between Member States at EU level, with the purpose of finding successful solutions for integration of immigrants in all Member States and to ensure policy co-ordination and coherence at national level and with EU initiatives.

-The Forum’s work is available on the European Web Site on Integration.
-Click here to learn more about the Forum’s work.
+The work of both the European Integration Forum and the European Migration Forum is available on the European Web Site on Integration.

 European Web Site on Integration

 The European Web Site on Integration is a unique one-stop resource point for practitioners working on integration issues, both in non-governmental and governmental organizations.
 A network of 28 country coordinators and a European integration expert feed in the Web Site on a daily basis to offer:

-- Exchange of information and networking between stakeholders through directories and interacting tools
+- Exchange of information and networking between stakeholders through a member directory and interacting tools to find project partners.

 Handbooks on Integration